 - Increased state capacity to collect and report these data

-Developed by CIFR, the Local Educational Agency (LEA) Maintenance of Effort (MOE) Calculator allows SEAs and LEAs to determine whether the LEA MOE eligibility (budget) and compliance (expenditure) standards have been met by any of the four methods permitted by IDEA.
+State and local educational agencies use this calculator to determine whether LEA MOE eligibility and compliance standards have been met by any of the four methods permitted by IDEA.

 State and local educational agencies use this guide to plan for, provide, and track required and voluntary services.
 Each CEIS step is accompanied by links to technical assistance centers, tools, and resources, including many provided by the IDEA Data Center.

 Four tools assist state educational agencies with MFS requirements, data collection, and reporting: the Quick Reference Guide, Funding Flow Ideograph Tool, Timeline Development Tool, and Data Collection and Reporting Tool.